bodrick/awesome/TOPICS.md

 *   [dotnet/efcore](https://github.com/dotnet/efcore) - EF Core is a modern object-database mapper for .NET.
 It supports LINQ queries, change tracking, updates, and schema migrations.
 *   [aspnet/aspnet-docker](https://github.com/aspnet/aspnet-docker) - \[Archived] ASP.NET Core Docker images for 1.x.
 Go to https://github.com/dotnet/dotnet-docker for 2.1 and up.

-## dlna

-*   [StreamWhatYouHear/SWYH](https://github.com/StreamWhatYouHear/SWYH) - Stream the sound from your PC to an UPnP/DLNA device
-*   [UniversalMediaServer/UniversalMediaServer](https://github.com/UniversalMediaServer/UniversalMediaServer) - A DLNA, UPnP and HTTP(S) Media Server.

 ## mp3

 *   [StreamWhatYouHear/SWYH](https://github.com/StreamWhatYouHear/SWYH) - Stream the sound from your PC to an UPnP/DLNA device